 Don’t be afraid to ask questions, either.
 A good community will be willing to provide you with all of the details you need.

 Most importantly, involve your loved one throughout the entire process.
 Let them be a part of everything.
 Ask for their opinions, feelings, and suggestions.
 Above all, respect their decisions.

 Funding for Assisted Living: Research All of Your Options

 The funding requirements for assisted living can be jarring at first, but seeing an uncomfortable number doesn’t mean that your loved one won’t be able to move into a community.
 Along with discussing the matter as a whole family, there are plenty of funding options available.
 A little research can go a long way in making assisted living much more affordable.

-If your loved one has equity in their home, it may be worth looking into a sale-leaseback solution with EasyKnock.
-There are no strict qualifications like with lenders and your loved one can remain in their home as a renter until they are ready to enter into assisted living, or you can keep the home in the family and repurchase it later when you’re ready.
+If your loved one has equity in their home, it may be worth looking into a sale-leaseback solution.
+There are typically no strict qualifications like with lenders and your loved one can remain in their home as a renter until they are ready to enter into assisted living, or you can keep the home in the family and repurchase it later when you’re ready.

-If a sale-leaseback sounds like the solution for you, contact EasyKnock today to get the process started.
+If a sale-leaseback sounds like the solution for you, consult with a financial advisor.

-If you’re looking for options to finance to be able to provide for assisted living, we have options for you.
-If you are still unsure on how to secure your finances after reading this article, consult a financial advisor to discuss your options when it comes to funding assisted living.
+If you’re looking for options to finance to be able to provide for assisted living, consult a financial expert to discuss your options when it comes to funding assisted living.